PRMI was founded by 5 Presbyterian pastors who experienced the Baptism of the Holy Spirit.

 R.A.
 Torrey’s two themes in the afternoons were the power of prayer and the baptism with the Holy Spirit.
 Evenings were evangelistic services in which thousands accepted Jesus Christ as Lord and Savior.

 Charles Alexander was to R.A.
-Torrey what George Beverly Shea was to Dr. Billy Graham: A powerful anointed evangelistic vocalist who was used to bring people to faith and to commitment.
+Torrey what George Beverly Shea was to Dr. Billy Graham: A powerful anointed evangelistic vocalist who was used to bring people to faith and to commitment to Jesus.